D'Antico leads PV girls cross country to eighth at state

 PV, which came into the state meet ranked 12th, placed above three top-10 teams — No. 5 Waukee, No. 8 Ankeny and No. 10 Indianola — along with No. 11 Cedar Rapids Prairie.

 Not too shabby considering the entire starting lineup was running at state for the first time.
-Six of the top seven return next fall.
+Six of PV's top seven return next fall.

 “For this atmosphere, it was pretty good ...,” Spartans coach Jane Wheeler said.
 “But it wasn’t our perfect pack day.”